Logo @Copyright 2018, Adah F. Kennon, Ph.D.

 My book is now in it’s second edition (2019).
 The goals remain the same.
 The first goal will help you understand the nature of kidney disease, and some of the challenges faced by hemodialysis patients and their caregivers (especially patients and caregivers of color).
 The remaining goals will help you: recognize who or what is controlling access to appropriate pharmaceutical drugs requiring medical prescriptions, how they do it, and how they benefit from it; appreciate the wisdom of getting verbal promises in writing; and, empower you to know that it is possible to find ways to overcome barriers preventing legal access to life-saving prescription medications.
 I include a lot of recommendations, resources, and words of encouragement.

 One of my personal goals was to learn how to be strong enough to know when to ask for help and where to go to get it.
 This is the reason that I decided to start this website and my 24/7 Blog.
 I believe that knowledge is power.
 However, having knowledge is pointless unless it is shared.
 Caregivers already have enough to do.
 Why waste time researching something that has already been brought to light.

 I also invite you to share your stories.
 Just drop me a note and I will post your comments on the Can We Talk page.
 You can reach me through this website, or at firstname.lastname@example.org.
 Although my husband lost his battle with kidney disease in 2019, I intend to keep this site going.
 Who knows what the future holds.
 The day may come when once again I care for someone or even become a patient myself.
-Hopefully we will create a community of “light-hearted caregivers.”
+Hopefully we will create a community – a network of “light-hearted caregivers.”
 Wouldn’t that be something special?